carterkenwell/BrightDSMS/README.md

 1. Utilizing a Apache2 + PHP enabled web server, clone this repository to your `/var/www/html/` directory.

 2. Inside of `/var/www/html/BrightDSMS/` create `endpoints.json` and use the following basic JSON formatting to create and edit your endpoints.
 Create a `"404"` entry to control where clients should be redirected in the event that one attempts to access and endpoint that does not exist.
+If you do not create this endpoint, clients will instead be redirected to a black screen.

 ```json
 {